Rock On! How I Taught Focus to a Class That Wouldn’t Sit Still

 They were fascinated.
 They were involved.
-We were onto a good start.
+We were off to a good start.

-The following class students came to the art room eager to build their own rock sculptures.
-At first, piling one rock on top of the other was quite an accomplishment, until they discovered they could pile 1, 2, 3, 4, 5 rocks onto each other.
-Every time a sculpture collapsed they immediately began rebuilding it.
+The following class, students came to the art room eager to build their own rock sculptures.
+At first, piling one rock on top of the other was quite an accomplishment, until they discovered they could pile up one, two, three, four, even five rocks.
+Every time a sculpture collapsed, students immediately began rebuilding it.
 Students were open to constant trial-and-error, learning more from their failures than successes.
 Yet, little frustration was evident.

-Weeks went by and their sculpture’s became taller and far more elaborate.
-In small groups, they shared their discoveries and identified ways of making a stronger base.
+Weeks went by and the sculptures became taller and far more elaborate.
+In small groups, students shared their discoveries and identified ways to make a stronger base.
 They realized that looking closely at the characteristics of the rocks allowed them to make predictions and anticipate possible outcomes.
-The rocks varied in shape and size: some were flat, some were rounded, some were jagged, some were pitted.
-All of this mattered once they began the rock balancing act.
+The rocks varied in shape and size: Some were flat, some were rounded, some were jagged, some were pitted.
+All of this mattered once students began the rock balancing act.

 The Calming Effect

 Students were quick to notice how inner focus was important while building their rock sculpture.
 Bothered, one student shared with the class, “I can’t concentrate with noise!”
 Another student claimed that someone spoke so loud in class that it destabilized his sculpture, making it collapse.
-Some even sought out hidden places and transformed it into their rock-sculpture-making oasis.
-They realized that in order build a sculpture they had to align their physical and mental energy.
+Some even sought out hidden places and transformed them into their rock-sculpture-making oases.
+They realized that in order build a sculpture, they had to align their physical and mental energy.
 They needed to focus on their intent and act upon it carefully.
-A quick unplanned move could jeopardize the stability of their entire sculpture making it collapse.
+A quick unplanned move could jeopardize the stability of their entire sculpture, making it collapse.

-Their willingness to challenge themselves was extraordinary.
-They took risks however great they were and the open-ended nature of the activity allowed them to engage in constant problem solving.
-They also became more aware of their bodies in the art room.
-Students moved carefully within the class.
+Students’ willingness to challenge themselves was extraordinary.
+They took risks, and the open-ended nature of the activity allowed them to engage in constant problem-solving.
+The students also became more aware of their bodies in the art room, moving carefully within the room.
 Some began working on the ground because sharing a table was too much of a risk.
-If the person beside them dropped a rock it could initiate a domino effect of sculpture’s collapsing.
+If the person beside them dropped a rock it could initiate a domino effect of sculptures collapsing.
 The class with endless energy became, to my surprise, the class with endless focus.

 There was an incident where students were building a rock sculpture collaboratively and one student ran to the sink.
 She found a sponge, soaked it with water and ran back to the sculpture.
 “I am going to press water from this sponge onto our sculpture.
 If it’s strong it will stand still.”
 They approached this moment of uncertainty with excitement, gathered in a circle.
 Water dripped from the sponge onto the sculpture.
 The sculpture stood tall.
 They looked at each other and celebrated their success.

 Elements of nature can become powerful teachers.
-Rocks, unlike twigs, leaves and dirt, cannot be modeled or reshaped with our bare hands.
-Rocks are hard, sometimes heavy and often resistant.
-In order to work with rocks students had to accept its traits and challenge themselves.
-When students were asked to reflect on their rock sculpture-making experiences, most of them highlighted the importance of balance, patience and persistence.
-One student noted that, “I can only create a balanced sculpture if I am balanced.”
+Rocks, unlike twigs, leaves, and dirt, cannot be modeled or reshaped with our bare hands.
+Rocks are hard, sometimes heavy, and often resistant.
+In order to work with rocks, students had to accept their traits and challenge themselves.
+When students were asked to reflect on their rock-sculpture-making experiences, most of them highlighted the importance of balance, patience, and persistence.
+One student noted, “I can only create a balanced sculpture if I am balanced.”
 Once our inquiry cycle finally came to an end, they asked, “Can we have a rock corner in the art room for the rest of the year?”
 “Of course!”
 I responded.